Thailand: Anti-corruption Compliance

 Thailand became a signatory to the United Nations Convention against Corruption (UNCAC) on 9 December 2003 and ratified the UNAC on 1 March 2011.
 But, it has yet to enact the full panoply of domestic laws necessary to meet its obligations under the UNCAC, although recent legal developments have placed Thailand closer to a position of compliance.

-For example, recent amendments to the Organic Act on Counter-Corruption include extension of liabilities for extraterritorial acts.
-Specifically, coverage has been extended to those giving bribes to foreign state officials and workers of international organisations.
-Liability, including corporate criminal liability, may also extend to the foreign state officials and organisations themselves, a significant step to place Thailand in conformity with its international commitments to combat corrupt behaviour.
+For example, the New Anti-Corruption Law has worked to close gaps in the existing scheme by expanding the definition of legal entities.
+Specifically, coverage has been extended to situations where a company may not have a physical presence in Thailand but is using local agents to win government contracts.
+Additionally, similar to the Old OACC, the new law also covers those giving bribes to foreign state officials and workers of international organisations.
+Liability, including corporate criminal liability, may also extend to the foreign state officials and organisations themselves.
+These recent additions signify a significant step to place Thailand in conformity with its international commitments to combat corrupt behaviour.

 While these are steps in the right direction, Thailand still has far to go to improve its anti-corruption laws and procedure.
 Thailand is not yet a signatory to the OECD Convention, although the NACC reports that Thailand does cooperate with members of the OECD Anti-bribery Convention on international bribery cases.
 In addition, anti-corruption enforcement has been inconsistent.
 More needs to be done to encourage robust investigative efforts, resource allocation and enforcement, prompting a commitment recently made by the Thai government.